HatchApps/xavier-help/checks.md

 The same as the [Multi-Coded Contacts](/insights.html#multi-coded-contacts) insight, but looking at contacts that have transactions in the reporting period specified.

+### High Value Transactions
+This check finds transactions that are lacking attachments (useful from a VAT evidence point of view), with a net value above the minimum amount set by you in the popup configuration (click the little cog beside the title to set the minimum value).

 ## Health Check
 The health check is designed for practices to run through on a regular basis with their clients, ensuring that the books